-Importantly, the ART builds upon and partners with the existing efforts of French and Belgian communities to commemorate Australian service, some of which date back to the 1920s.
-It spans much of the nearly 200 kilometres of the Western Front where Australians served: from the Channel coast of Belgium to Montebrehain in France.
+The ART builds upon and partners with the existing efforts of French and Belgian communities to commemorate Australian service, some of which date back to the 1920s.

 To learn more about the Australian Remembrance Trail please visit the Australians on the Western Front 1916-1918.

 Download a digital copy of the Australian Remembrance Trail along the Western Front Brochure.

 A map of the Australian Remembrance Trail along the Western Front.

 The Battle of Fromelles Museum, at Fromelles in France.

 The Plugstreet 1914-1918 Experience, at Ploegsteert in Belgium.